 Breath Work: An Introduction

 Conscious awareness of the breath connects to the present moment and the body.
-Breath Work itself is a relatively new concept, largely used in New Age teachings, whereby it generally refers to a number of practices that involve the conscious control of the breath.
+Breath Work, or breathwork, itself is a relatively new concept, largely used in New Age teachings, whereby it generally refers to a number of practices that involve the conscious control of the breath.
 It is said to influence one’s mental, energetic, emotional and physical states by inducing states of deep relaxation or giving rise to alternate states of consciousness.
 There are many forms of Breath Work, each with its own unique methods of using breath for various healing purposes.
 It draws from Eastern practices such as Yoga and Tai Chi, while incorporating Western psychotherapy techniques.
 To bring about self-awareness, Breath Work can include elements of talk therapy, breathing exercises, art, music, and Body Work.
 This therapy can be used with individuals, couples, and groups.
 It should be facilitated by a certified professional.
 In general, the goal of any Breath Work therapy is to support people in achieving a greater sense of self-awareness and capacity for self-healing.
 It also helps people work toward overall improvement in mental, physical, and spiritual well-being.
 Breath Work practitioners guide students and participants through various therapeutic breathing techniques.

 Understandings of the Role of the Breath Across Cultures: Ever-Ancient, Ever-Modern